-When the snow melts, the rivers run high, and May is the best time for friends to dust off the equipment and brush up on fishing.
-The Gunnison River, Taylor River, and East River offer some of the best high altitude-fly fishing in the world.
-You’ll find a variety of trout, from Rainbow to Brown.
-Book a professional guide to show you the tricks in pristine locations.
+When the snow starts melting, rivers will run high, and May is the best time for friends to dust off their equipment and brush up on fishing.
+The Gunnison River, Taylor River and East River offer some of the best high altitude-fly fishing in the world.
+You’ll find a variety of trout and crystal clear waters.
+Book a professional guide to show you the tricks in pristine locations around the valley.

-Summer is the best time to be outside and enjoy the sounds of nature; birds chirping, rivers flowing, and in Crested Butte, guitars stringing at the bi-weekly live music concert series!
-The Alpenglow Concert Series are hosted every Monday night on the outdoor stage at the Center for the Arts downtown, and Wednesday nights are Live!
+Crested Butte also holds the free Alpenglow Concert Series every Monday night on the outdoor stage at the Center for the Arts downtown and the free Live!
 From Mt.
-Crested Butte on the Red Lady stage at the Crested Butte Mountain Resort base area.
-So pack some appetizers and bring your friends and let the good times roll!
+Crested Butte on the Red Lady Stage at the Crested Butte Mountain Resort base area.
+So pack some appetizers, grab some friends and let the good times roll!

 One of Crested Butte’s most famous events is the Vinotok Fall Harvest Festival every September.
-The weeklong celebration includes activities like nightly storytelling, community feasts, and on the final night, the burning of the ‘Grump’ in a giant campfire in the center of town.
-Friends will have fun creating head-wreaths made of aspen branches and joining the community to celebrate the fall harvest and welcoming the winter season.
+The weeklong celebration includes activities like nightly storytelling, community feasts and on the final night, the burning of the ‘Grump’ in a giant campfire in the center of town.
+It is a celebration for the abundance of harvest and is a great time to gather your friends and give thanks through song, dancing and feasts.

 Bring your friends to the last Farmer’s Market of the year on the first Sunday in October.
 The market runs every Sunday throughout the summer, 10 am to 2 pm.
 The market features regional farmers, artisanal food producers and local handcrafters.
 With the winter so near in October, the local farmers will be harvesting the last of their fruits and vegetables for the market, so don’t miss out!